credentials/irma_js/README.md

 Using the flags `--client`, `--server` and `--examples` you can specify which of the three subfolders should be built.
 If you specify none of these, all three will be built.

-## URLs for api web pages and apis
+## URL for the api

-This project relies on two URLs for verifications:

- * The examples depend on the api server's web-pages, they use this to show popups etc, you can set the api web server's url using grunt, specify it using the `--web_server_url=<URL>` option.
- * The api server's pages need to know the location of the API backend to perform the actual verifications and issuances.
-To set the api's url using grunt, specify it using the `--api_server_url=<URL>` option.
+This project relies on one URL for verification: The client-side library needs to know the location of the API backend to perform the actual verifications and issuances.
+This can be specified in your webpage through the call to `IRMA.init`.

-Note that you only need the latter if you are working on the server pages.
-If this is the case, you might also be interested the shortcut when you run a local verification server as explained next.
-In particular, it also describes how you can use the `--server_url=<URL>` option to specify both the web pages and the API location in one go if you use the default setup.
+For the examples in this package, an url is required during the build proces.
+The default is to use the demo server at `https://demo.irmacard.org/tomcat/irma_api_server/`.
+To use a local verification server, one can specify the server address using the `--server_url=<URL>` option (giving it the root of the servlet) or the `--api_server_url=<URL>` option (giving it the api url).
+For this, you might also be interested in the shortcut explained below.

 ## Running a local verification server